mstephenhunt/node-modbus/README.md

 The controllers I used would become unresponsive if you attempted to read too large of register chunks in one request.
 Due to this, in `ModbusConnection.readRegisters()`, register reads are broken up into 50-register chunk requests.
 These are then executed in series, then flattened into a single response to the caller.

 It effectively protects from the modbus controller becoming overloaded while still giving the abstraction that you can read from larger register chunks in one go.

+# Abstracting Single Bool-Coil
+When reading `coils`, the controller used for this implementation only cared about the first bit.
+To account for this, only the first bit read from a `coil` is returned.

+This means when you provide a `count` to read `coils`, you're getting the first bit of each `coil` from `start` to `count`.